The Globe of Science and Innovation: Exhibitions

+The Universe of Particles exhibition has permanently closed after the inauguration of the Science Gateway, hosting three new interactive exhibitions.

+In October 2024, the first temporary exhibition on the ground floor of the Globe opened, which is a collaboration between CERN and the Natural History Museum of Geneva.

 Second floor

-The second floor, which is reached by a third walking ramp, is a high-ceilinged multipurpose space that is used for events such as lectures, films, and press conferences.
-The walls along the ramp describe the Big Bang.
+The second floor, which is reached by a third walking ramp, is a high-ceiling multipurpose space that is used for events such as lectures, films, and press conferences.
+The walls along the ramp tell the story of the universe from Big Bang to the present day.